thetazero/extensor/README.md

 # extensor

-Bring up a command palate through the pressingj of Meta+J or J+Meta.
+Bring up a command palatte through the pressingj of Meta+J or J+Meta.

 [How to load this extension](https://developer.chrome.com/extensions/getstarted)